 - Honduras is Central America’s second poorest country

-- Cost per Participant: TBD (cost to change depending on grant money raised by Hillel and individuals.
-Includes housing, 3 meals a day, flights, & on-the-ground transportation in Roatan)
+- Cost per Participant: TBD (cost to change depending on grants/money raised by Hillel and trip participants.
+Final cost includes housing, 3 meals a day, flights, & on-the-ground transportation in Roatan)

 - Meals: all meals are included in the cost of the program (dietary restrictions can be accommodated for)